Muneet-S/Investigating_Netflix_Movies/README.md

 Welcome to my Netflix Data Analysis project!
 In this project, I've applied my data science skills to explore and analyze a dataset of Netflix movies, uncovering interesting trends and insights.

+Netflix Data Analysis with Python is a recent project that involved the analysis of 5500 Netflix movies using Python.
+The project resulted in 30% faster preparation and improved quality, and identified a significant decreasing movie length trend via regression with 95% confidence, which informed the content strategy.
+The team also leveraged Matplotlib for impactful plots, resulting in a 20% project enhancement, and presented a professional report that accelerated decision-making.
 ## Project Overview

 - **Objective**: To investigate changes in Netflix movie durations over time and understand the impact of different genres on movie lengths.